chamlance/2k26-gm-grader-tool/PRODUCT_THINKING.md

 The storage limitation (window.storage resets per URL) could have been a dealbreaker.
 Instead it became a feature framing: each sync code is a separate save file, one per team.
 Multiple sync codes = multiple franchise runs you can jump between.
 The constraint became part of the product logic.

 **30-team org voice pools**
-The Bulls-specific version was functional but limited the audience to Bulls fans.
+We started with a Bulls-specific version (which was functional) but it limits the audience to Bulls fans like me.
 Expanding to all 30 teams required curating 10-12 historically significant figures per franchise — front office builders, championship coaches, and franchise legends — with enough specificity that the voices feel authentic, not generic.

 ---